April 28, 2021 – Responsible Person (RP)

 The safety assessment is to be completed by the “Safety Assessor”, a qualified person with a European degree in pharmacy, medicine, toxicology or a related discipline.
 When the qualification degree diploma is not obtained from a European University, the Safety Assessor must have it recognized by the appointed national bodies within one of the EU Member States.

-A special safety assessment needs to be issued in case the products are:
+Lastly, a special safety assessment needs to be issued in case the products are:

 - Intended for use on children under 3 years old.